GH Options for BUSM I Students

 - Community Service/Public Health/Service Learning Programs

-- International Health Research/Community Health Projects
+- Global Health Research/Community Health Projects

 Overall, it is recommended that first-year students use their only free summer to develop skills, knowledge, and cultural understanding that can be used during a fourth-year elective.
 Students are encouraged to become involved in projects or populations in their first year that they can continue involvement with until the end of medical school.

 There are many programs abroad that are tailored specifically to first-year medical students to study medical Spanish and learn about the health care system of a developing country.
 Each program has its specific deadline for applications.
-Partial funding to help defray cost of these programs is available through the IH Summer Scholarship Program.
+Partial funding to help defray cost of these programs is available through the GH Summer Scholarship Program.
 See the following: